lobster1989/Mnist-classification-Vitis-AI-1.3-TensorFlow2/README.md

 Model finetuning.

 ## Shell scripts
-*compile.sh*:
+*compile_zcu10x.sh*:
-Launches the vai_c_tensorflow2 command to compile the quantized or finetuned model into an .xmodel file for the ZCU102 evaluation board
+Launches the vai_c_tensorflow2 command to compile the quantized or finetuned model into an .xmodel file for the ZCU10x evaluation board

-*make_target.sh*:
+*make_target_zcu10x.sh*:
-Copies the .xmodel and images to the ./target_zcu102 folder ready to be copied to the ZCU102 evaluation board's SD card.
+Copies the .xmodel and images to the ./target_zcu10x folder ready to be copied to the ZCU10x evaluation board's SD card.

 ## Implement
 Before running this part, we should setup Vitis-AI docker and activate vitis-ai-tensorflow2 anaconda environment.